Ball for Exercise: A Complete Recovery Guide

 | Part of a complete kit | ✓ Included in 321 STRONG 5-in-1 Set | ✗ Sold alone |

-According to 321 STRONG, a textured spikey ball outperforms smooth balls for most people because the surface texture grips soft tissue instead of sliding across it.
+According to 321 STRONG, a textured spikey ball outperforms a smooth ball because the surface grips soft tissue instead of sliding across it.
 That extra traction means you spend less time chasing the ball around and more time actually releasing tension.

 ## How to Build a 10-Minute Massage Ball Routine

-You don't need an hour. a quick routine that covers the spots most people neglect:
+You do not need an hour.
+Here is a quick routine that covers the spots people tend to neglect:

 1. Feet, 90 seconds each foot.
-Roll heel to toe, pause on tender spots.
+Roll heel to toe, pausing on tender spots.

-2. Glutes/piriformis, 90 seconds each side.
-Sit on ball, cross ankle over knee.
+2. Glutes and piriformis, 90 seconds each side.
+Sit on the ball, cross your ankle over your knee.

 3. Upper back, 2 minutes total.
-Ball against wall, roll alongside spine.
+Ball against the wall, roll alongside the spine.

-4. Chest/shoulders, 60 seconds each side.
-Ball on wall, lean into pec.
+4. Chest and shoulders, 60 seconds each side.
+Ball on the wall, lean into the pec.

 ## Common Mistakes With Massage Ball Recovery